-With the hottest days of summer ahead of us, many homeowners across Indianapolis will have to replace their air conditioning systems.
+With the hot days of summer ahead of us, many homeowners across Indianapolis will have to replace their air conditioning systems.

 This is an important question, and one that is far too often glossed over by the HVAC industry.
 Ask almost any HVAC company this question, and you’ll get the same answer: Yes.
-How convenient for them, that you have to spend another $2-$3,000 on a new furnace too.
+How convenient for them, that you have to spend another $2-$3,000 on a new furnace.

 To make a customized answer as simple as possible, here’s a list of the reasons you should and shouldn’t replace your furnace when you replace your air conditioner: